mathieucarbou/YaSolR/docs/manual.md

 > ##### NOTE
 >
-> The JSY-194G labels are wrong for RX and TX, so for this JSY, connect the JSY RX to the board RX and the JSY TX to the board TX.
+> The JSY-194G labels can be wrong for RX and TX, so for this JSY, connect the JSY RX to the board RX and the JSY TX to the board TX.
 >
 {: .block-note }

 #### JSY Remote

 JSY can also be replaced with a remote JSY **without any impact on routing speed**.
-You can install the [MycilaJSY App](https://github.com/mathieucarbou/MycilaJSYApp) on a device and connect it to the JSY.
+You can install the [Mycila JSY App](https://github.com/mathieucarbou/MycilaJSYApp) on a device and connect it to the JSY.
 This is a standalone application that looks looks like this and will show all your JSY data, help you manage it, and also send the data through UDP.
 The reading rate is about **20-25 messages per second** and sending rate is 3 messages per second (because the JSY exposes 3 new measurements every second).

 ![](https://github.com/mathieucarbou/MycilaJSY/assets/61346/3066bf12-31d5-45de-9303-d810f14731d0)

-You can look in the [MycilaJSY App](https://github.com/mathieucarbou/MycilaJSYApp) project to find more information about how to setup remote JSY and the supported protocols.
+You can look in the [Mycila JSY App](https://github.com/mathieucarbou/MycilaJSYApp) project to find more information about how to setup remote JSY and the supported protocols.

-When using a remote JSY with the router, the following rules apply:

-- The voltage will always be read if possible from a connected JSY or PZEM, then from a remote JSY, then from MQTT.
-- The grid power will always be read first from MQTT, then from a remote JSY, then from a connected JSY.

 JSY Remote can be activated in the Hardware section by switching the button called **"JSY Remote"**.